Skip to content

 Trauma-Social-Media4

-Read more about developing inclusive language: resources.lucet.health/toolkit-trauma-awareness/speaking-to-someone-with-trauma
+Read more about how to use supportive, inclusive language: resources.lucet.health/toolkit-trauma-awareness/speaking-to-someone-with-trauma

 #MentalHealth #PTSD #PTSDawareness #HealTrauma